 The Police Board does not give orders or direction to any police officer on specific operational decisions, investigations or the day-to-day operation of the police service.

-The Police Board holds four public meetings annually.
+The Police Board holds quarterly public meetings annually.
 Meeting times may vary depending on Board members availability.
-The 2023 calendar is as follows: